OpenBioMaps/documentation/official_docs/en/faq.rst

 What is the RUM?
 ----------------
-RUM is acronym of database openness classes:
+RUM is an acronym for database openness classes:

 Read - Upload - Modify